krasserm/akka-analytics/README.md

 - batch-process events from an [Akka Persistence Cassandra](https://github.com/krasserm/akka-persistence-cassandra) journal as Spark `RDD`.
 - stream-process events from an [Akka Persistence Kafka](https://github.com/krasserm/akka-persistence-kafka) journal as Spark Streaming `DStream`.

-This project is very much work in progress.
+This project is in **early preview** state.
+Development is currently suspended and will continue as soon as Spark upgrades to Akka 2.3.x (see also section [Dependencies](#dependencies)).

 Dependencies
 ------------